 - Hand Delivery: Richard R. Long, Director, Air and Radiation Program, Environmental Protection Agency (EPA), Region 8, Mailcode 8P-AR, 999 18th Street, Suite 300, Denver, Colorado 80202-2466.
 Such deliveries are only accepted Monday through Friday, 8 a.m. to 4:55 p.m., excluding Federal holidays.
 Special arrangements should be made for deliveries of boxed information.

-Instructions: Direct your comments to Docket ID No. R08-OAR-2005-ND-0001.
-EPA's policy is that all comments received will be included in the public docket without change and may be made available at http://docket.epa.gov/rmepub/index.jsp, including any personal information provided, unless the comment includes information claimed to be Confidential Business Information (CBI) or other information whose disclosure is restricted by statute.
-Do not submit information that you consider to be CBI or otherwise protected through EDOCKET, regulations.gov, or e-mail.
-The EPA's Regional Materials in EDOCKET and Federal regulations.gov Web site are “anonymous access” systems, which means EPA will not know your identity or contact information unless you provide it in the body of your comment.
-If you send an e-mail comment directly to EPA, without going through EDOCKET or regulations.gov, your e-mail address will be automatically captured and included as part of the comment that is placed in the public docket and made available on the Internet.
+Instructions: Direct your comments to Docket ID No. ND-001-0011.
+EPA's policy is that all comments received will be included in the public docket without change, including any personal information provided, unless the comment includes information claimed to be Confidential Business Information (CBI) or other information whose disclosure is restricted by statute.
+Do not submit information that you consider to be CBI or otherwise protected through regulations.gov, or e-mail.
+The Federal regulations.gov website is an “anonymous access” system, which means EPA will not know your identity or contact information unless you provide it in the body of your comment.
+If you send an e-mail comment directly to EPA without going through regulations.gov, your e-mail address will be automatically captured and included as part of the comment that is placed in the public docket and made available.
 If you submit an electronic comment, EPA recommends that you include your name and other contact information in the body of your comment and with any disk or CD-ROM you submit.
 If EPA cannot read your comment due to technical difficulties and cannot contact you for clarification, EPA may not be able to consider your comment.
 Electronic files should avoid the use of special characters, any form of encryption, and be free of any defects or viruses.
-For additional information about EPA's public docket visit EDOCKET online or see the Federal Register of May 31, 2002 (67 FR 38102).
-For additional instructions on submitting comments, go to section I. General Information of the SUPPLEMENTARY INFORMATION section of this document.
+For additional instructions on Start Printed Page 40825submitting comments, go to Section I. General Information of the SUPPLEMENTARY INFORMATION section of this document.”

-Docket: All documents in the docket are listed in the Regional Materials in EDOCKET index at http://docket.epa.gov/rmepub/index.jsp.
-Although listed in the index, some information is not publicly available, i.e., CBI or other information whose disclosure is restricted by statute.
-Certain other material, such as copyrighted material, is not placed on the Internet and will be publicly available only in hard copy form.
-Publicly available docket materials are available either electronically in Regional Materials in EDOCKET or in hard copy at the Air and Radiation Program, Environmental Protection Agency (EPA), Region 8, 999 18th Street, Suite 300, Denver, Colorado 80202-2466.
-EPA requests that if at all possible, you contact the individual listed in the FOR FURTHER INFORMATION CONTACT section to view the hard copy of the docket.
-You may view the hard copy of the docket Monday through Friday, 8 a.m. to 4 p.m., excluding Federal holidays.Start Further Info
+Docket: Some information in the docket is not publicly available, i.e., CBI or other information whose disclosure is restricted by statute.
+Publicly available docket materials are available in hard copy at the Air and Radiation Program, Environmental Protection Agency (EPA), Region 8, 999 18th Street, Suite 300, Denver, Colorado 80202-2466.
+EPA requests that if at all possible, you contact the individual listed in the FOR FURTHER INFORMATION CONTACT section to view the docket.
+You may view the docket Monday through Friday, 8 a.m. to 4 p.m., excluding Federal holidays.Start Further Info

 FOR FURTHER INFORMATION CONTACT: